DPI-WE/service-objects/content.md

   - Incorrect.
 Service Objects complement models and controllers by taking on specific tasks that don't fit neatly into the traditional roles of these components.
 {: .choose_best #service_object_benefit title="Key Benefit of Service Objects" points="1" answer="[3]" }

-- **Question 5: How does a Service Object enhance testability in a Rails application?**
+- How does a Service Object enhance testability in a Rails application?
 - By requiring fewer tests due to simpler code
   - Incorrect.
 While simpler code is a result, the key is the isolation of business logic which directly affects testability.
 - By allowing business logic to be tested in isolation from controllers and models